-Choosing a bone-in pork chop is the first step to a juicy piece of grilled meat.
-They have become a weeknight staple in my repertoire, rubbed in fresh rosemary and lemon zest, or served with sage butter or salsa verde.
+A bone-in pork chop leads to a juicy piece of grilled meat.
+They can become a weeknight staple, rubbed in fresh rosemary and lemon zest, or served with sage butter or salsa verde.
 This version is dressed up in a sweet and spicy Northern Italian condiment made with mustard and dried fruit.

 Grilled Pork Chops with Cherry Mostarda

 1 garlic clove, minced

 1 cup dried sour cherries (no sugar added)

 1/4 cup honey

 4 10-oz bone-in pork chops, about 1 1/4 inches thick